sophongo/sophdoc/docs/en/end-user/ghippo/workspace/quota.md

     - If no resource quotas are set in the shared cluster, unbinding the namespace ns01 will not affect the resource quotas, regardless of whether resource quotas were set for the namespace.
     - If resource quotas (__CPU Request = 100 cores__) are set in the shared cluster and the namespace ns01
-      has its own resource quotas, unbinding will release the corresponding resource quota.
+      has its own resource quotas, unbinding will release the proper resource quota.

 - Unbind the namespace ns01 from workspace ws01 in Global Management.